l50/unm_ismart_presentation/README.md

 * Former UNM CS Student (graduated in 2016), sysadmin, SRE, and Red Team Lead

 ## What is this talk about?
-I wanted to give you all the opportunity to pick up some skills that are exceptionally useful in the real world that you probably aren't going to learn in school.
+I wanted to take this opportunity to share some skills with you all that are exceptionally useful in the real world, that you probably aren't going to learn in school.
 I also want to provide you with some information that could help you get started doing something called "Bug Bounty Hunting."
 Bug Bounty Hunting is a wonderful industry that will allow you to grow as a security professional, choose your hours, not have to go into an office, and potentially make some money.

-Because we only have 45 minutes and a ton to cover, we are going to touch on several topics, but not go into any particular amount of detail in any of them.
-That means that there will probably be a lot of things that won't make a ton of sense for you at first.
-That's why I created this repository.
-I want you to be able to go back and build on the things that we talk about - I'm giving you a starting point.
+Because we only have 45 minutes and a ton to cover, we are going to touch on several topics, but not go into to deeply into any one topic.
+That means that there will probably be a lot of things that won't fully make sense at first.
+That's the purpose of this repository, to enable you to go back and build on the things that we talked about - this is a starting point.

 ## Content
 0. [Virtual Machine Creation](0_vm_create.md)